Category Archives: Home and the Gospel

 - Why did you do it?
 What were you seeking to accomplish?
 Again, this gets at the heart because it shows the motivation for what was done.

 - What was the result?
 What did the heart produce in way of actions and outcome?
-It produced consequences and harvest.
-We sow what we reap.
+It produced consequences and a harvest.
+We reap what we sow, and we sow what we reap.

 We talked about adopting for years and we wanted to adopt before I got really old.
 I didn’t want a teenager in the house after 60.
 So we prayed and we decided to go for it.
 I thought surely we wouldn’t be chosen for months, but God had other plans and we received a call within the week about meeting a birth mom who was considering adoption.
 We met the birth mom and her mom in November in Tulsa, and now we have a precious little baby girl living with us, as we wait to legally make her ours permanently.